 Succulents feature plump, fleshy leaves and stems that retain moisture.
 Many succulents also produce attractive flowers in season that can brighten up a small dish garden.
-These plants thrive in pots because they require minimal watering or maintenance, and many also grow slowly, so rarely require repotting.
+These plants thrive in containers because they require minimal watering or maintenance, and many also grow slowly, so they rarely need repotting.

-- Fill the new pot with a soil mixture formulated for succulents or create your own mix by combining equal parts potting soil and coarse sand or perlite.
+- Fill the new container with a soil mixture formulated for succulents, or create your own mix by mixing equal parts potting soil and coarse sand or perlite.
 Use a shallow pot, 2 inches (5 cm) wider than the width of the entire succulent arrangement, with at least one bottom drainage hole.

 - Water the potting mixture until it is barely moist and the excess begins to drip from the drainage hole.

 - Scoop the succulents out of the old pot using the tip of a trowel or a large spoon.
-Lift the entire root system, taking care not to cut or break the smaller roots.
+Lift the entire root system, not cutting or breaking the smaller roots.

 Succulents only require water when the soil has dried out almost completely.
 The plants rarely require fertilizing, although they can benefit from light annual fertilization in spring.